livewire/docs/source/docs/events.blade.md

 There are two ways to fire events from Livewire components.

 ### Method A: From The Template
-This method is twice as fast as Method B, so it is the preffered usage.
+This method is twice as fast as Method B, so it is the preferred usage.

 @code
 <button wire:click="$emit('showModal')">